What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Ransomware and Cyber Extortion

-A critical warning here: ransomware sublimits can dramatically reduce your effective coverage.
+Here's a critical warning: ransomware sublimits can dramatically reduce your effective coverage.
 Some policies cap ransomware payments at $100,000 even when your overall policy limit is $2 million.
+The average ransomware demand has climbed well above that threshold (Sophos State of Ransomware 2024).
 If you're hit with a $500,000 ransom demand and your sublimit is $100,000, you're covering the difference yourself.
-Always check the ransomware sublimit specifically — don't assume it matches your aggregate limit.
+Always check the ransomware sublimit specifically β don't assume it matches your aggregate limit.
+Beyond the immediate financial threat of extortion, a ransomware attack also creates a reputational crisis that can be just as damaging.

 Crisis Management and Public Relations

-A data breach doesn't just cost money in technical response — it can destroy your agency's reputation.
-Crisis management coverage pays for PR firms, communications consultants, and reputation management services to help you control the narrative and maintain client confidence.
+A data breach doesn't just cost money in technical response β it can destroy your agency's reputation.
+Crisis management coverage pays for Public Relations (PR) firms, communications consultants, and reputation management services to help you control the narrative and maintain client confidence.

 Notification Costs